Published May 11, 2022

 When looking at Liz Pechacek's work, one might think the decoration is made using the sgraffito technique.
 But Liz actually uses a combination of wax resist, slip inlay, and glazing techniques to created her multicolored striped decoration.

-In today's post, an excerpt from the Pottery Making Illustrated archives, Liz explains her process.
-I can't wait to give these techniques a try! –Jennifer Poellot Harnetty, editor.
+In today's post, an excerpt from the Pottery Making Illustrated archive, Liz explains her process.
+I can't wait to give these techniques a try! –Jennifer Poellot Harnetty, editor

 Surface Patterns: Inlaying a Slip or Underglaze